allnightlight/LTI_Pole_Estimation/casestudies/doc.md

 # 3. Case studies

-editing

 ## 3-1.
 Case study #1:

 In this case study,
 LRN systems were trained by using the hyperparameters in the table 3.1.1.

 The figure 3.1.1 shows the learning curves of the discrepancy between the true pole distribution and the estimated one defined as follows:

 <img src = "./img/texclip20200718160550.png" width = "83%">

-It's confirmed that the estimated errors have converted at the end of training iterations.
+The figure 3.1.1 tells us that the estimated errors have converted at the end of training iterations.

 The figure 3.1.2 shows some examples of the pair of